-With limited stress and amenities/activities focused on everyone in the family, cruises can be a great way to relax, do things that interest you, and come together as a family in the evening for dinner and a show.
+With limited stress and plenty of amenities and activities focused on everyone in the family, cruises can be a great way to relax, do things that interest you, and come together as a family in the evening for dinner and a show.

-Some of the most popular family cruise lines have introduced new ships in recent years, with flashy amenities and luxuries including themed restaurants, coasters, zip lines, bumper cars, and more.
-It seems there are no limitations to what can be done at sea now.
+Some of the most popular family cruise lines have introduced new ships in recent years with flashy amenities and luxuries including themed restaurants, roller coasters, zip lines, bumper cars, virtual arcades, surf simulators, and more.

 Here are some of the most popular kid-friendly cruise lines, starting with the one that immediately comes to most people’s minds when thinking about cruises for families.